 There are varying opinions on what historical event started the celebration of Halloween, but there is no doubt that it is rooted in pagan and dark traditions.
 Samhain was a significant fire festival that has its beginnings in Celtic tradition.
 It marked the beginning of the harvest and the start of the fall equinox.

 Finally, All Saints Day is rooted in Christianity, which commemorates the Saints and Martyrs that have gone before in Christian tradition.
+What are Christian parents to do with all of this?

 How can I bring Jesus into Halloween?

 Halloween does not surprise our God.
 It does not decrease his sovereignty, omnipotence, omnipresence, or diminish his glory.
+Check out this Bible verse:

 If you do not wish to celebrate this holiday, as we will see, there are plenty of ways to weave in the story of salvation into some fall activities and fun.
 Although not all of these Christian Halloween Ideas will have a redemption spin on them, many of them can be modified to add a redemptive spin to it yourself!
+Halloween can be a great opportunity to spread the love of God to a hurting community.

 Is it a Sin to Celebrate Halloween?

 I hate this question, but it is one that many Christians have been forced to answer for themselves.
 We live in grace and considering that I think we can conclusively say that Halloween in and of itself is not a sin.
-Yet, there are activities, mindsets, and traditions that can lead us down the road of temptation or create in impressionable minds wrong ideas.
+Yet, there are activities, mindsets, and traditions that can lead us down the road of temptation or create impressionable minds with wrong ideas.

 On one side there are little kids enjoying trick-or-treating, dressing up in costumes, and eating a ridiculous amount of sugar.
 Yet don’t forget that there are also a frightening amount of creepy religious celebrations, crime, murders, and other various dark deeds, whose recounts don’t belong in this article.